Dead bodies on Mount Everest

 Other lost souls left behind on Mount Everest.

 Don’t forget to visit our sister site, Geek Slop, for “bite-sized chunks of news and entertainment for Geeks and other nerdy types”.
-At Geek Slop, you’ll find the day’s most interesting and unusual science and technology related news such as strange breakthrough discoveries, the most recent hacks and cracks, cool new geek products, plus entertainment news and features including viral pictures and video, comic book news, geeky sci-fi movies, and of course, sexy cosplay pictorials.
+At Geek Slop, you’ll find the day’s most interesting and unusual science and technology related news such as strange breakthrough discoveries, the most recent hacks and cracks, cool new geek products, plus entertainment news and features including viral pictures and video and sexy cosplay pictorials.

 Leave a Reply